 Driving from Las Vegas strip to Valley of Fire State Park

 From Las Vegas, take I-15 north to exit 75 (Valley of Fire turnoff).
 However, the more scenic route is to take I-15 north, and then travel Lake Mead Boulevard east to Northshore Road (NV 167) and proceed north to the Valley of Fire exit.
 The first route takes about an hour, the second 1 1/2 hours.

-There is a $10-per-vehicle admission charge to the park, regardless of how many people you cram inside.
+An entry fee is charged to the park, regardless of how many people you cram inside.
 For more information, call (702) 397-2088

 Distance from Las Vegas to Zion National Park is 158 miles (north of Las Vegas across the Utah border).